dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 Here, we import the main Vue object and the Vuex _plugin_ which is then added to Vue via the `Vue.use(Vuex)` call.
 This allows each component to get access to the store to interact with the data.
 The store itself becomes initialised with some state which stores the list of *to-do* items and the `nextId` to be used when a new item is created.

 We'll come back and fill this in a bit more later.
-For now, let's head over to `main.js` and add this store in to our Vue app.
+For now, let's head over to `main.js` and add this store into our Vue app.
 First, let's import the store from the module we just created:

 ```js
 import store from './store';